ThunderSoft-SRIOV/sriov/docs/deploy-windows-vm.md

 3. Shutdown the Windows guest

-## Install Drivers and Windows 11 update
+## Install Drivers

-1. Download Intel Graphics Driver and Windows 11 update files to Windows desktop.
-Launch Windows 11 update installer and make sure Windows version is updated.
+1. Download Intel Graphics Driver to Windows desktop.

 2. Unzip SR-IOV Zero Copy Driver installer, search for 'Windows PowerShell' and run it as an administrator.
 Make sure SR-IOV Zero Copy Driver is successfully installed